jopbakker/TC-ahk/README.md

 ### Prerequisites

-You will need to download and install [AutoHotkey](https://www.autohotkey.com/)
+You will need to download and install [AutoHotkey](https://www.autohotkey.com/) additionally the scripts were written in such a way that the hotkey's only work while in Runelite.exe [Runelite](https://runelite.net/)

 ## Authors